argoproj-labs/hera/docs/user-guides/experimental-features.md

 ### Decorators for main template types

 Decorators for dags, steps and containers are provided alongside a new script decorator, letting your declare Workflows via Python functions alone.
+The maintainers felt it would be better to focus on one fully-supported syntax instead of continuing support for a second, less-supported syntax.

 Read the full guide on decorators in [the decorator user guide](../user-guides/retired/decorators.md).